 According to the CIA World Factbook, there are nearly 45,000 airports in the world, with about 20,000 of them in the United States.
 Responsible for the transportation of hundreds of millions of people and tons of cargo every year, its vital that existing airports strive to modernize and take advantage of new technologies and systems that make the airport more efficient for passengers and crew, provide better service, and feature the utmost in safety and security.
-With an airport management degree from Florida Tech, students are poised to take a leadership role in airport development and management and tackle these complex challenges faced today and in the future.
+With a Master of Science in Administration from Florida Tech, students are poised to take a leadership role in airport development and management and tackle these complex challenges faced today and in the future.

-This master’s level aviation program brings students to the forefront of airport technology and management strategies, preparing them to recognize industry trends and challenges.
-Recognized for having one of the best university-based aviation programs in the nation, Florida Tech ensures that airport management degree students gain a comprehensive background in aviation studies, management and business in order to provide expertise on such issues as airport operations, vendor management, personnel training, aircraft taxi zones, sound barrier creation and more.
+This master’s-level aviation program brings students to the forefront of airport technology and management strategies, preparing them to recognize industry trends and challenges.
+Recognized for having one of the best university-based aviation programs in the nation, Florida Tech ensures that airport management degree students gain a comprehensive background in aviation studies, management, and business to provide expertise on such issues as airport operations, vendor management, personnel training, aircraft taxi zones, sound barrier creation, and more.

 As an airport development and management graduate, students can specialize in niche areas including sound barrier creation, environmental impacts, and fleet planning or airport traffic management.
 A master’s in airport management opens the door to a variety of careers where graduates can offer their airport technology and management strategies to answer industry challenges.
 No matter what career path a graduate pursues, Florida Tech’s reputation as a world-class aviation program gives students a competitive edge with employers.